kvas-it/europython2017/1-python-for-future.md

 - python is whatever cpython does, there's no standard
 - all other implementations have to copy the quirks
-- example: a + b is complicated in python
+- example: a + b is complicated in python: __add__, implementation quirks, etc.
 - backwards compatibility is valued in python community...
   - also in packaging...
   - and the GIL
   - one exception was python3 - both too radical and also not radical enough

 ## What we do good

 - interpreter code is readable,
 - dependency hierarchies are flat,
 - runtime introspection is good.

-## Improve
+## What we can improve

 - packaging
   - package.json, Cargo.toml -- package metadata
     - no code run on install